 VBL Therapeutics is a publicly traded (NASDAQ: VBLT), late-stage clinical biopharmaceutical company focused on the discovery, development and commercialization of first-in-class treatments for cancer.

-The Company’s lead oncology product candidate, VB-111, is a targeted anti-cancer gene-therapy agent that is positioned to potentially treat a wide range of solid tumors.
+The Company’s most advanced program is the anti-cancer gene-therapy program, in which VB-111 is the lead candidate.
+VB-111 is positioned to potentially treat a wide range of solid tumors.
 VB-111 is conveniently administered as an IV infusion once every two months.
-It has been observed to be well-tolerated in >300 cancer patients and we have observed preliminary activity in an ”all comers“ Phase 1 trial as well as in three tumor-specific Phase 2 studies.
+It has been observed to be well-tolerated in >300 cancer patients.
 The mechanism of VB-111 combines blockade of tumor vasculature with an anti-tumor immune response.
-This mechanism retains activity regardless of baseline tumor mutations or the identity of the pro-angiogenic factors secreted by the tumor.
+This mechanism may retain activity regardless of baseline tumor mutations or the identity of the pro-angiogenic factors secreted by the tumor.

 Founded in 2000, VBL is based in Modiin, Israel.